UK resident non-UK domiciliaries: the remittance basis

 Opting in and out

 As noted above, the remittance basis is generally an optional regime.
-Under the current rules an individual who is resident in the UK but non-UK domiciled can, in principle, opt in or out of this regime as he sees fit.
+Under the current rules an individual who is resident in the UK but non-UK domiciled and not deemed domiciled can, in principle, opt in or out of this regime as he sees fit.
 In principle, he can switch between the remittance basis and the arising basis, being taxed on one basis in one tax year and on the other basis in the next.
 However, care needs to be taken with this, because switching between the two regimes can create a tax position of huge complexity.

 If a non-dom who was previously using the remittance basis moves onto the arising basis, it is unlikely that he will be in exactly the same tax position as a UK domiciliary.
 His current year income and gains will be taxable as they arise (regardless of where they arise and whether they are brought into the UK), but if (as is likely) he has money or other assets outside the UK which represent unremitted foreign income or gains (which accrued in the period when he was a remittance basis user), those income or gains will continue to be taxable if they are remitted to the UK.
 So an individual in this situation has an on-going need to segregate such money and assets, to avoid unexpected tax charges.